 We also cover some tips for sleeping naked and discuss what to wear if not sleeping naked.

 Sleeping in a cooler environment can help improve the quality of a person’s sleep.
-According to the National Sleep Foundation, the ideal bedroom temperature for getting to sleep is 60–67°F (15.6–19.4°C).

-Sleeping naked is one way to keep the body’s internal temperature low.
+The ideal bedroom temperature for getting to sleep is 60–67°F (15.6–19.4°C), and sleeping naked is one way to keep the body’s internal temperature low.

 Both the quality and duration of a person’s sleep can affect their general health and well-being.
 In fact, according to the National Institute of Neurological Disorders and Stroke, poor quality sleep can negatively impact energy levels, memory, and mental performance.